Skip to main content

 What about big ocean animals?

-The “fake news” about glass that it’s not a good rod choice versus a tarpon, Chinook in Alaska, steelies, or significant anything because of being a buggy whip casting tool.
+The “fake news” about glass is that it’s not a good rod choice versus a tarpon, Chinook in Alaska, steelies, or significant anything because of being a buggy whip casting tool.
 That postulation is not entirely correct.

 Carl McNeil left, and Jeanie Ackley is the director of The Swift Fly Fishing Company of Wanaka, New Zealand.
 Image The Swift Fly Fishing Company.